Bravos-Power/pyoframe/benchmarks/README.md

 # Pyoframe benchmarks

-This folder contains the code and instructions needed to compare Pyoframe's performance to other libraries.
+This folder contains the code and instructions needed to benchmark Pyoframe's performance to other libraries.
+For benchmarking, we use [`snakemake`](https://snakemake.github.io/) to produce the inputs and run the benchmarks.

 ## How to run the benchmarks